cypress-io/cypress-documentation/source/zh-cn/guides/core-concepts/retry-ability.md

 ![Second item label](/img/guides/retry-ability/second-item-label.png)

 Hmm, weird, why is Cypress only looking at the _first_ item?
 Let's hover over the "GET .todo-list li" command to inspect what _that command found_.
-Ohh, interesting - there was only one item at that moment.
+Ohh, interesting - there was only one item at that Moment.js.

 ![Second get li](/img/guides/retry-ability/second-get-li.png)